 - Medical-Surgical Unit: 22 beds

-“Previously, we had ICU areas scattered throughout our whole hospital,” said Stu Reynolds, MD, MD, Medical Intensivist.
+“Previously, we had ICU areas scattered throughout our whole hospital,” said Stu Reynolds, MD, Medical Intensivist.
 “Now, we are consolidating these patients into one area.
 That will allow us to improve teamwork as well as critical care outcomes.
 We are bringing our teams and patients to one area to work together.”

 The new intensive care rooms are larger and include lifts in every room to assist nurses with moving patients.
 Charting stations are positioned outside of every room so nurses can stay close to the patients.